Programming

 zsh

-As of Big Sur, the default Terminal shell was changed to zsh, but I have been lazy and not reworked my environment yet. bash still works as of Ventura.
+As of Big Sur, the default Terminal shell was changed to zsh, but I have not reworked my environment yet. bash still works as of Sonoma.
 Converting bash configuration to zsh is complex.

 Finder and Terminal Settings